Parking Lot Paving in Cedar Knolls, NJ

 For Cedar Knolls businesses, we understand the importance of winter durability.
 Our blacktop parking lot paving uses materials and techniques designed for New Jersey’s climate.
 We also offer ongoing maintenance and repair services to protect your investment long-term.

-A person in an orange safety vest operates a yellow road roller on freshly paved asphalt near a metal fence and utility box on a sunny day.
+A construction worker in an orange safety vest operates a yellow road roller, compacting fresh asphalt along a street—expert work by paving contractors from Morris, NJ, Sussex & Somerset County—next to a fence and utility box on a sunny day.

 Most commercial parking lot paving projects take 3-7 days depending on size and complexity.
 This includes excavation, base preparation, paving, and curing time.
 We provide a detailed timeline before starting and coordinate with you to minimize business disruption.
 Weather can affect scheduling, especially during New Jersey’s unpredictable spring and fall seasons.
 We’ll keep you updated on any timeline adjustments and work around your business hours when possible.